BlaqueDevs/se-assignment-day-4-software-project-management-annahjones/README.md

 Difficult to accommodate changes.
 Testing occurs late in the process.
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+When Agile is More Beneficial
+Best for: Dynamic, fast-changing, or iterative projects.
+Example: Software development startups – Frequent updates and changing customer needs require flexibility (e.g., developing a mobile app with ongoing user feedback).

+When Waterfall is More Beneficial
+Best for: Well-defined, structured projects with clear requirements.
+Example: Government infrastructure projects – Strict regulations and fixed requirements (e.g., building a public records system).
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
+Methods for Ensuring Quality Assurance in a Software Project Code Reviews – Regular peer reviews to identify and fix issues early Automated Testing – Use unit, integration, and regression tests to ensure functionality.
+Continuous Integration (CI) – Frequently merge code changes to detect errors early.
+User Testing – Conduct beta testing to gather real-world feedback.
+Documentation & Standards – Follow coding best practices and maintain clear documentation.
+Importance of Maintaining High Standards
+Prevents Costly Bugs – Fixing issues early saves time and resources.
+Improves User Experience – High-quality software ensures reliability and usability.
+Enhances Security – Reduces vulnerabilities that could be exploited.
+Boosts Reputation – A well-tested product builds trust with users and stakeholders.
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
+Project Scope – Clearly defines goals, deliverables, and constraints, ensuring alignment and preventing scope creep.
+Work Breakdown Structure (WBS) – A hierarchical breakdown of project tasks that improves organization, assigns responsibilities, and tracks progress efficiently.
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 ## 9. How can clearly defining the problem help in developing a more effective software solution?